openfl/OpenFLDevelopersGuide/using-the-external-api/external-api-example-communicating-between-actions.md

 {

-// Register the SWF client functions with the container ExternalInterface.addCallback(&quot;newMessage&quot;, newMessage); ExternalInterface.addCallback(&quot;getStatus&quot;, getStatus);
+// Register the SWF client functions with the container ExternalInterface.addCallback("newMessage", newMessage); ExternalInterface.addCallback("getStatus", getStatus);

 // Notify the container that the SWF is ready to be called.
-ExternalInterface.call(&quot;setSWFIsReady&quot;);
+ExternalInterface.call("setSWFIsReady");

 }

 The setCallBacks() method finishes the task of preparing for communication with the container by calling ExternalInterface.addCallback() to register the two methods that will be available to be called from JavaScript.
-In this code, the first parameter—the name by which the method is known to JavaScript (&quot;newMessage&quot; and &quot;getStatus&quot;)—is the same as the method’s name in Haxe.
+In this code, the first parameter—the name by which the method is known to JavaScript ("newMessage" and "getStatus")—is the same as the method’s name in Haxe.
 (In this case, there was no benefit to using different names, so the same name was reused for simplicity.)
 Finally, the ExternalInterface.call() method is used to call the JavaScript function setSWFIsReady(), which notifies the container that the Haxe functions have been registered.

 ## Communication from Haxe to the browser {#communication-from-Haxe-to-the-browser}

 The Introvert IM application demonstrates a range of examples of calling JavaScript functions in the container page.
 In the simplest case (an example from the setupCallbacks() method), the JavaScript function setSWFIsReady() is called without passing any parameters or receiving a value in return:

-ExternalInterface.call(&quot;setSWFIsReady&quot;);
+ExternalInterface.call("setSWFIsReady");

 In another example from the isContainerReady() method, Haxe calls the isReady() function and receives a Boolean value in response:

-var result:Boolean = ExternalInterface.call(&quot;isReady&quot;);
+var result:Boolean = ExternalInterface.call("isReady");

 You can also pass parameters to JavaScript functions using the external API.
 For instance, consider the IMManager class’s sendMessage() method, which is called when the user is sending a new message to his or her "conversation partner":